-(ADIB) was registered in the Commercial Register on April 3, 2013 by changing the bank's name from National Development Bank to Abu Dhabi Islamic Bank (ADIB) - Egypt.
+ADIB was registered in the Commercial Register on April 3, 2013 by changing the bank's name from National Development Bank to Abu Dhabi Islamic Bank (ADIB) - Egypt.

-Abu Dhabi Islamic Bank (ADIB) - Egypt - an Egyptian Joint Stock Company provides corporates, retail banking and investment services in the Arab Republic of Egypt through 70 branches, delegates and agencies employing more than 2,290 employees on the date of the financial statements.
+ADIB provides corporates, retail banking and investment services in the Arab Republic of Egypt through 70 branches, delegates and agencies employing more than 2,284 employees on the date of the financial statements.

-These financial statements for the year ended December 31, 2019 were approved by the Board of Directors on February 13, 2020.
+These financial statements for the year ended March 31, 2020 were approved by the Board of Directors on May 13, 2020.